mcrmickben45/Code-Refractor/assets/README.md/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+For this assignment, we were asked to revise existing code for the website, Horiseon, so that the code would be more accessible and recognizable to search engines, like Google.
+I was able to revise the code so that the CSS was condensed and less redundant in its coding.
+Additionally, I made the title section more descriptive, added semantic elements to the structure of the body, and added accessible alt attributes to images without changing the cosmetic view of the site.

 Link to Live Website: https://mcrmickben45.github.io/horiseon-homework-first-output/

 Link to GitHub Repository: https://github.com/mcrmickben45/horiseon-homework-first-output